Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 Repentance at conversion includes expressing sorrow for and mourning over your sins.
 In several Old Testament books, we see sorrow and contrition from people who came face to face with the problem of their sins.

-For example, Joel 2:12-13 says, “Turn and come to Me with all your heart (in genuine repentance), with fasting and weeping and mourning; Rip your heart to pieces (in sorrow and contrition) and not your garments.
-Now return (in repentance) to the LORD your God…”
+A good example is in the book of Joel, when the people of Judah were told that the day of the Lord – judgment day – was approaching.
+Through the prophet Joel, God told the people how to prepare for it.
+He said, “Turn and come to Me with all your heart (in genuine repentance), with fasting and weeping and mourning; Rip your heart to pieces (in sorrow and contrition) and not your garments.
+Now return (in repentance) to the LORD your God…” (Joel 2:12-13).

 In the New Testament book of Acts, when Peter shared the gospel message about Jesus’ death and resurrection with a group of Israelites, they were “pierced to the heart” and asked Peter what they should do.
 He then told them to repent (and be baptized).

-And in Jesus’ Sermon on the Mount in Matthew 5, He said that those who mourn (over their sins and repent) will be blessed and comforted (when the burden of sin is lifted).
+And in Jesus’ Sermon on the Mount in Matthew 5, He said that those who mourn (over their sins and repent) will be blessed and comforted.

 Acts 26:18 to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me.’